ETV6 Deficiency – Definition

 Diagnosis

-An ETV6 mutation should be suspected and genetically tested whenever there is a pronounced familial incidence of mild to moderate thrombocytopenia or whenever there is a combination of thrombocytopenia, leukemia, or a solid tumor.
+A pathogenic variant in the ETV6 gene should be suspected and genetically tested whenever there is a pronounced familial incidence of mild to moderate thrombocytopenia or whenever there is a combination of thrombocytopenia, leukemia, or a solid tumor.

 Genetic Diagnostics